Canada Pension Plan (CPP/QPP)

 Option 1: Start CPP early.

 Enter an age lower than 65, in which case the client will receive a smaller CPP benefit.
 Here is an example of reducing the CPP start age to 60.
-The pension amount will be automatically updated in the Annual Retirement Pension box and the Percent of Maximum (at age 60) will also be updated to 64%.
+The pension amount will be automatically updated in the Annual Retirement Pension box and the Percent of Maximum (at age 60) will also be updated.

 Option 2: Delay CPP